ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    * `0 * * * *` - The trigger runs at the start of every hour.
    * `0 9 * 1 MON-FRI` - The trigger runs at 9:00 AM every weekday in January.
    * `0 * * NOV,DEC 1` - The trigger runs every hour on Mondays during November and December.

+ You can access the webhook payload that is delivered to a Git trigger from your Tekton pipeline resources.
+Although the exact fields are repo-specific, the general syntax for the webhook payload is `$(event.payloadFieldName)`.
  {: tip}

 1. In the **Environment properties** tab, click **Add property** and define your own environment property.
 For example, you can define an `API_KEY` property that passes an API key that is used by all of the scripts in the pipeline to access {{site.data.keyword.cloud_notm}} resources.
 You can add the following types of properties: